 When the students arrived at Soldier Field, they were greeted outside of the Bears locker room by Chris Draft, Jerry Azumah, James ‘Big Cat’ Williams and Rashied Davis, four Chicago Bears alumni.
 Each student was given a high five, a handshake and a hug – individually recognizing them and letting them know that they were welcomed.
 Once everyone settled in their seats, Chris Draft opened the conversation by asking the students to share their names, what makes them uniquely special and what they want to be when they grow up.

 As the students shared, often calling out the special qualities in one another, the players also opened up about their personal stories and adversities they’ve faced.
 Many of the students shared big dreams for their future, ones that may seem impossible to some people.
 The players encouraged them to seek wisdom and advice, and to develop the strength of character to face those challenges.
 “Adversity is gonna happen,” said Jerry Azumah, “it’s going to test your character of who you are as a person.
 You have to dig deep and find out exactly who you are and what you can accomplish.”

 “This is just another way that we can get down deep into our kids’ lives, and especially into our middle school kids, and really talk to them about making choices at a time in their lives when there are a lot of things going on,” Chris Draft said.

 Alex and Henry agree they’ll carry these lessons into the future.

 “[I’ve learned] how to see things, like other point of views,” said Alex, “Or how to control yourself, your emotions and how to use them in certain situations or how to react to things.”

-You can support United Way partners in education by donating today.
-And check out a recap of the Spry students’ day with the Bears!
+Check out a recap of the Spry students’ day with the Bears!